-Differentiating chronic depressive disorders, such as dysthymia, from substance use disorders Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant... read more may be difficult, particularly because they can coexist and may contribute to each other.
+Differentiating chronic depressive disorders, such as dysthymia, from substance use disorders Substance Use Disorders Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Diagnosis of substance... read more may be difficult, particularly because they can coexist and may contribute to each other.

 Physical disorders must also be excluded as a cause of depressive symptoms.
 Hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
-It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more often causes symptoms of depression and is common, particularly among older patients.
+Symptoms include cold intolerance, fatigue, and weight gain.
+Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
+Diagnosis... read more often causes symptoms of depression and is common, particularly among older patients.
 Parkinson disease Parkinson Disease Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more , in particular, may manifest with symptoms that mimic depression (eg, loss of energy, lack of expression, paucity of movement).
 A thorough neurologic examination Introduction to the Neurologic Examination The neurologic examination begins with careful observation of the patient entering the examination area and continues during history taking.
 The patient should be assisted as little as possible... read more is needed to exclude this disorder.

 Several brief questionnaires are available for screening for depression.
 They help elicit some depressive symptoms but cannot be used alone for diagnosis.
 However, many of these tools are useful in identifying at-risk people who need more detailed evaluation.
 Some of the more widely used screening tools include the Patient Health Questionnaire-9 (PHQ-9) and the Beck Depression Inventory (BDI).